bereketlegesse/Machine-Learning-Specialization/README.md

 # Machine-Learning-Specialization
-Exercises and mini projects given in Machine Learning Specialization offered by Coursera
+Programming exercises and mini projects given in Machine Learning Specialization offered by Coursera